-Despite that Stereo systems were invented over half a century ago and multiple channel speakers configurations are the standard in cinemas and home theaters systems for the last twenty years or so, mixing in Mono, or at least checking a mix in Mono is still crucial.
-And yes, not only for mono playback systems, but also, it can help you sit your elements in the stereo field.
+Despite that Stereo systems were invented over half a century ago and multiple channel speaker configurations are the standard in cinemas and home theaters systems for the last twenty years or so, mixing in Mono, or at least checking a mix in Mono is still crucial.
+And yes, not only for mono playback systems but also, it can help you set your elements in the stereo field.

 Stereo vs L+R